nomnomab/unity-project-patcher/README.md

 Then when you put your game wrapper in a GitHub repository, make sure you include instructions on installing *this* package first, as git packages cannot have other git dependencies.

+Also, make sure you bundle the `UPPatcherSettings` and `AssetRipperSettings` ScriptableObjects into your package inside of its `Runtime` folder.
+This will let them be bundled for the user!

 ## FAQ